Martins3/bmbt/doc/init-QEMU.md

 /**
  * DeviceState:
  * @realized: Indicates whether the device has been fully constructed.
- *            When accessed outside big qemu lock, must be accessed with
- *            qatomic_load_acquire()
- * @reset: ResettableState for the device; handled by Resettable interface.
  *
  * This structure should not be accessed directly.
 We declare it here
  * so that it can be embedded in individual device state structures.